 - Wealth Management conducted through EWM and ETC. Fee-based revenues from EWM are primarily earned on a percentage of AUM, while ETC primarily earns fees from negotiated trust services. - Private Equity conducted through our investment interests in private equity funds.
 We maintain a limited partner's interest in Glisco II, Glisco III and Glisco IV, as well as Glisco Manager Holdings LP and the general partners of the Glisco Funds.
 We receive our portion of the management fees earned by Glisco Partners Inc. ("Glisco") from Glisco Manager Holdings LP.
 We are passive investors and do not participate in the management of any Glisco sponsored funds.
 We are also passive investors in Trilantic IV, Trilantic V and Trilantic VI.
 In the event the private equity funds perform below certain thresholds, we may be obligated to repay certain carried interest previously distributed.
-As of June 30, 2021, \$0.8 million of previously distributed carried interest received from the funds was subject to repayment. - We also hold interests in ABS and Atalanta Sosnoff that are accounted for under the equity method of accounting.
+As of September 30, 2021, \$0.8 million of previously distributed carried interest received from the funds was subject to repayment.
+During the third quarter of 2021, consistent with our current investment strategy, we decided to wind down our investment relationship with Trilantic.
+See Note 8 to our unaudited condensed consolidated financial statements for further information. - We also hold interests in ABS and Atalanta Sosnoff that are accounted for under the equity method of accounting.
 The results of these investments are included within Income from Equity Method Investments.